How to Handle the Formula Shortage and Switching Baby Formula

 - How do I know if my baby is allergic to formula?

 Changing your baby’s milk can be daunting at any time—whether you’re swapping formula milk brands or transitioning away from breastmilk altogether.
 Gas may become an issue during these transitions, but you can help keep your little one happy with Infants' Mylicon Gas Drops and a baby massage, which can help a sore tummy.
-To the parents who are ending their breastfeeding journey or dealing with a formula shortage, we’re here to remind you that you’ve got this!
+To the parents who are ending their breastfeeding journey, we’re here to remind you that you’ve got this!